Jackson's Chameleon vs Kenyan Sand Boa: Complete Comparison (2026)

 Health and Lifespan Comparison

 Jackson's Chameleon has a typical lifespan of 5-10 years, while Kenyan Sand Boa lives approximately 15-20+ years.
 Health profiles differ significantly between these reptiles.
-Jackson's Chameleon is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
+Jackson's Chameleon is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
 Kenyan Sand Boa faces its own health challenges including Respiratory Infections, Scale Rot, Retained Shed.
 Jackson's Chameleon has 1 documented predispositions compared to 3 for Kenyan Sand Boa, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health